antonioaguilar/ws-nats/README.md

 To test `ws-nats`, you need to connect to a [NATS server](https://github.com/nats-io/gnatsd) using a Websocket-to-TCP relay such as [nats-relay](https://hub.docker.com/r/aaguilar/nats-relay/) or [ws-tcp-relay](https://github.com/isobit/ws-tcp-relay).

-You can use Docker to run the `gnatsd` server and the `Websockets-to-TCP` relay:
+You can use Docker to run the `gnatsd` server and the Websockets to TCP relay:

 ```
 # launch the gnatsd server